 Your veterinarian may not be able to identify the organ of origin on a radiograph alone because many organs reside close together, often with overlap.
 In the front part of the abdomen, tumors of the liver, spleen, stomach, and possibly kidney can all appear very similar.
 Your veterinarian may recommend an ultrasound to evaluate the architecture of the organs, to yield more information about the origin of a tumor, and to offer treatment options.

 Another limitation of radiology is in evaluating "protected" areas of the body, usually those covered by large amounts of bone.
 These areas cannot be fully evaluated because the radiographs only show the bony structures surrounding the area.
 The most common sites affected include the nasal cavity, the brain, and the spine and spinal cord.
-Advanced imaging techniques such as CT scan or MRI are often recommended to fully evaluate these areas.
-Your veterinarian will make the best recommendation for diagnostic tests based on your dog's type of cancer, the planned course of treatment, and the location of the cancer.
+Advanced diagnostic imaging techniques, such as CT scans or magnetic resonance imaging (MRI), are often recommended to fully evaluate these areas.
+Your veterinarian will make the best recommendation for diagnostic tests based on your dog's type of cancer, the treatment options, and the location of the cancer.

 X-rays can show tumors in dogs.
 X-rays are commonly used to reveal something inside your dog, as in the case of ingesting foreign objects (are you missing some Legos?), but radiography can reveal other issues like broken bones and soft tissue abnormalities such as blood vessel blockages, fluid in lungs, and digestive problems.
 In veterinary medicine oncology (cancer treatment), a DVM would use radiography to determine where a tumor is growing and where the cancer may have spread.